Harper carries No. 19 Rutgers past Maryland 74-60 in Big Ten - WHIZ News

 After Donta Scott stemmed the surge with a long-range jumper, Harper connected from behind the arc and Jacob Young scored in the lane to give the Scarlet Knights a 14-point cushion.

+Johnson had 12 points and 16 rebounds and Geo Baker scored 15 in his return from an ankle injury he sustained in the season opener.

-This is the first time since 1934-35 that Rutgers has opened with five straight double-digit victories.
+This is the first time since 1934-35 that Rutgers has opened with five straight double-digit victories, and this one was by far the most satisfying.

+“To get our first road win is a good feeling,” Pikiell said.
+“It was a really good team win.”

+“Ron is a tough matchup and is playing with really good confidence,” Pikiell said.
+“Tonight he had it going, and we continued to get him the ball in good spots where it was tough for guys to defend him.”

-After Maryland closed to 60-51, Harper drilled a 3-pointer to restore the double-digit lead.
+After Maryland closed to 60-51, Harper drilled a 3-pointer to restore the double-digit lead, and the Scarlet Knights coasted to the finish.

-In the first half, the Scarlet Knights scored 10 straight points to take a 23-13 lead before Maryland closed with a 15-4 run to go up 28-27 at the break.

-The Terrapins went 9 for 26 from the floor, misfired on all seven 3-point attempts and had five turnovers before halftime.

 BIG PICTURE

-Rutgers: That was a solid start in conference play for the Scarlet Knights, who are no longer patsies against the traditional Big Ten powers.
-Harper can score from anywhere on the floor, and coach Steve Pikiell has Rutgers playing aggressively and effectively on the defensive end — Maryland shot 34.4%.
+Rutgers: That was a solid start in conference play for the Scarlet Knights.
+Harper can score from anywhere on the floor, and Pikiell has Rutgers playing aggressively and effectively on the defensive end, as evidenced by Maryland’s 34.4 shooting percentage.

 Maryland: The Terrapins have dropped two straight, and their youth is showing.
-The loss of stars Jalen Smith and Anthony Cowan Jr. has left coach Mark Turgeon looking for answers and a consistent scorer.
+The loss of stars Jalen Smith and Anthony Cowan Jr. has left Turgeon looking for answers and a consistent scorer.
+“We’ve got to get our confidence up,” Turgeon said.

 UP NEXT